SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/state-observation/state-observation-article.md

 ### Observe time updates

 Accurate time observation is vital for playback features like progress bars.
-Different UI components may require updates at varying intervals (e.g. 0.1 seconds for a progress bar vs. 1 second for general UI).
+Different UI components may require updates at varying intervals (e.g., 0.1 seconds for a progress bar vs. 1 second for general UI).

 To avoid excessive layout refreshes, ``Player`` does not publish time updates automatically.
 Instead, explicit subscription is required: